ovlachi/FED-Project-01/README.md

 # FEND-Project-01

-This is my first project in the FEND program.
+This is my first project in the RMIT/Udacity's Front-End Nanodegree program

 The task was to create a simple portfolio website using responsive layout and responsive images.